 Tuition and Financial Aid

 This 18–19 credit program (credits vary based on your chosen practicum) costs $785 per credit hour.
-Utica College is dedicated to making an advanced education accessible and affordable and offers many avenues for financial aid.Learn More
+Utica University is dedicated to making an advanced education accessible and affordable and offers many avenues for financial aid.Learn More

 Faculty: Real-World Clinicians and Mentors